mwoedlinger/nanoBot/README.md

 A minimal Telegram bot that bridges Claude Code and shell commands, letting you run AI-assisted tasks and execute shell commands from your phone.
 This is an attempt at a (very) simplified version of openClaw.

+**Currently the bot is written to work with a claude subscription.**

 ## Features

 - Stream Claude Code responses with live updates and tool-call notifications